Homemade Vegetarian XO Sauce - The Ultimate Zero Waste Condiment

 7. Jar it up: Allow to cool slightly, then decant into a clean 350g jar.
 Once fully cool, seal and store in the fridge.

-The scraps you use will vary every time and that's exactly the point: Keep a bag or container in the freezer and add peelings and off-cuts as you cook throughout the week.
-When you have got around 200g, you're ready to go.
+Keep a scraps bag in the freezer: The scraps you use will vary every time and that is exactly the point.
+Add peelings and off-cuts as you cook through the week, and when you have got around 200g you are ready to go.

-If your mushrooms are very dry and shrivelled, that's actually ideal: They have more concentrated umami flavour than fresh ones.
+Dry, shrivelled mushrooms are ideal: If yours are past their best, so much the better.
+They have more concentrated umami than fresh ones.

-The oil is what preserves the sauce and gives it that classic XO texture: Don't be tempted to reduce it significantly.
+Don't cut back the oil: It is what preserves the sauce and gives it that classic XO texture, so resist the temptation to reduce it significantly.

-Make it as spicy as you like: One tablespoon of gochugaru gives a good kick but isn't overwhelming.
+Make it as spicy as you like: One tablespoon of gochugaru gives a good kick without being overwhelming.
 Add more if you want heat, or swap for regular chilli flakes.

 Substitutions & Variations